TykTechnologies/tyk-charts/tyk-oss/README.md

 -->

 ## Enabling TLS
-We have provided an easy way of enabling TLS via the `.Values.tyk-gateway.gateway.tls.enabled` flag.
+We have provided an easy way of enabling TLS via the `tyk-gateway.gateway.tls.enabled` flag.
 Setting this value to true will automatically enable TLS using the default certificate provided by tyk-gateway component chart.

 If you want to use your own key/cert pair, you must follow the following steps:
 1. Create a tls secret using your cert and key pair.
-2. Set `.Values.gateway.tls.enabled`  to true.
+2. Set `tyk-gateway.gateway.tls.enabled`  to true.
-3. Set `.Values.gateway.tls.useDefaultTykCertificate` to false.
+3. Set `tyk-gateway.gateway.tls.useDefaultTykCertificate` to false.
-4. Set `.Values.gateway.tls.secretName` to the name of the newly created secret.
+4. Set `tyk-gateway.gateway.tls.secretName` to the name of the newly created secret.